 - Consider when it is more effective to address a situation by "calling out" problematic behavior and when it might be better to use "calling in".

-- Ask others to get involved to help take charge of the situation (e.g. a friend, supervisor, bouncer, police officer).
+- Ask others to get involved to help take charge of the situation (e.g. a friend, supervisor, bouncer, eating club officer on-duty).

 - Familiarize yourself with the full range of resources available to you in an emergency and during business hours.